 When Amazon chose to trust me, they increased speed, reduced the cost of customer service, and as an added bonus claimed a large portion of my Holiday budget.

 And it's not just me.
 A recent Peppers & Rogers Group Study, "Trustability in Healthcare," found that respondents were willing to pay an average $30 a month more to work with an insurer they trust.
 Stephen Covey cites a 2002 Watson Wyatt surveyed 12,750 workers across industries and found that high-trust organizations had a total return to shareholders that was 286% higher than low-trust organizations.

 In "Market, Hierarchy, and Trust: The Knowledge Economy and the Future of Capitalism," Paul S. Adler offers a warning to business leaders:

 Economic and organizational theory have shown that, compared to trust, price and authority are relatively ineffective means of dealing with knowledge-based assets.
 Therefore, as knowledge becomes increasingly important in our economy, we should expect high-trust institutional forms to proliferate.

 Or put more simply, as data, information, and knowledge continue to grow so will the need to deeply trust those who handle it.
 Being the biggest in your industry with the most competitive prices won't work as a business strategy in a market that places a premium on trust.

-Customer feedback creates a bright opportunity to find out what builds trust with your customers and clients.
-And as you think about how to improve your delivered experience, begin examining how you could lower your trust tax by extending trust to your employees and clients.
+Customer feedback, collected through client satisfaction surveys, creates a bright opportunity to find out what builds trust with your customers and clients.
+And as you think about how to improve your delivered customer experience, begin examining how you could lower your trust tax by extending trust to your employees and clients.